psi4/psi4/doc/sphinxman/source/scf.rst

 .. _`sec:scfsnlink`:

-Semi-numerical Linear Exchange
+Seminumerical Linear Exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to the COSX algorithm provided by Psi4, the Semi-numerical Linear Exchange (sn-LinK) algorithm, devised
+Similar to the COSX algorithm provided by |PSIfour|, the seminumerical Linear Exchange (sn-LinK) algorithm, devised
-by Ochsenfeld in [Laqua:2020:1456], improves efficiency of the K construction process by
+by Ochsenfeld in [Laqua:2020:1456]_, improves efficiency of the K construction process by
 decomposing computation of the ERI tensor into a series of contractions involving grid-computed basis
 function components and analytic 3-center integrals.
 As a "semi-numerical" Exchange construction method,
 sn-LinK is also comparable to the pseudospectral method of Friesner.

-sn-LinK and COSX have a number of significant differences in implementation details in Psi4, however.
+sn-LinK and COSX have a number of significant differences in implementation details in |PSIfour|, however.
-First and foremost, the COSX implementation is contained within Psi4 itself, and is thus always available
+First and foremost, the COSX implementation is contained within |PSIfour| itself, and is thus always available
 for execution.
-On the other hand, the sn-LinK implementation in Psi4 is tied to the GauXC standalone
+On the other hand, the sn-LinK implementation in |PSIfour| is tied to the GauXC standalone
-library as discussed in [Williams-Young:2023:234104]_; thus, the Psi4-GauXC interface must be built
+library discussed in [Williams-Young:2023:234104]_; thus, the |PSIfour|-GauXC interface must be built
 for sn-LinK to be used.
 Second, the GauXC sn-LinK interface is more
-efficient than the Psi4 COSX code on multiple levels.
+efficient than the |PSIfour| COSX code on multiple levels.
 For CPU execution, GauXC's sn-LinK uses highly-optimized
-kernels for the contraction of the analytic integrals, whereas Psi4's COSX uses a less-optimized, more
+kernels for the contraction of the analytic integrals, whereas |PSIfour|'s COSX uses a less-optimized, more
 general contraction kernel.
 Additionally, GauXC's sn-LinK code supports execution on GPUs, allowing for
-GPU-enabled construction of the Exchange matrix, while Psi4's COSX does not.
+GPU-enabled construction of the Exchange matrix, while |PSIfour|'s COSX does not.
 In general,
 sn-LinK will provide better runtime performance for hitting a desired accuracy
-threshold compared to Psi4's COSX.
+threshold compared to |PSIfour|'s COSX.
 Third, some low-level implementation details differ between the two.
-For example, Psi4's COSX uses a dual-grid scheme similar to that originally proposed by Neese, converging the SCF
+For example, |PSIfour|'s COSX uses a dual-grid scheme similar to that originally proposed by Neese,
-on a small grid, then running a number of SCF iterations, equal to the value set by the |scf__cosx_maxiter_final|,
+converging the SCF on a small grid, then running a number of SCF iterations,
-on a larger grid.
+equal to the value set by the |scf__cosx_maxiter_final|, on a larger grid.
 In contrast, sn-LinK only uses a single-grid scheme, simply converging the SCF on one grid.
 As another example, while the COSX grid defaults are selected to emphasize speed over accuracy,
-the defaults for sn-LinK are selected to achieve higher accuracy (~0.1 kcal/mol for interaction/conformer energies).
+the defaults for sn-LinK are selected to achieve higher accuracy (~0.1 kcal/mol error for interaction/conformer energies).

 To control compilation and linking of the optional GauXC dependency required for the sn-LinK algorithm,
 here are the list of compile-time options provided.

-  :makevar:`ENABLE_gauxc`: Compile Psi4 with support for GauXC.
+* :makevar:`ENABLE_gauxc`: Compile Psi4 with support for GauXC.

-  :makevar:`gauxc_DIR`: Location of the external GauXC install to compile Psi4 with, if using an external GauXC instance.
+* :makevar:`gauxc_DIR`: Location of the external GauXC install to compile Psi4 with, if using an external GauXC instance.

-  :makevar:`gauxc_ENABLE_GPU`: Enable GPU support for the Psi4-GauXC interface class.
+* :makevar:`gauxc_ENABLE_GPU`: Enable GPU support for the Psi4-GauXC interface class.
 When building GauXC internally within Psi4, this keyword controls whether to enable GPU support on the internally-built GauXC instance.
 When using an external GauXC build, this keyword must align with the GPU capabilities of the external GauXC install.

 To control the sn-LinK algorithm, here are the list of options provided.

   |scf__snlinK_radial_points|: Number of radial points to use for the sn-LinK grid.
 Defaults to 70.

   |scf__snlinK_spherical_points|: Number of spherical points to use for the sn-LinK grid.
 Defaults to 302.

   |scf__snlinK_radial_scheme|: Radial quadrature scheme to use for the sn-LinK grid.
 Defaults to ``MURA``.
 Note that, although different from the more common Psi4 radial quadrature scheme of ``TREUTLER``, the default of ``MURA`` matches the default radial quadrature scheme used by GauXC.

   |scf__snlinK_ints_tolerance|: The integral screening tolerance used in the sn-LinK algorithm.
 Defaults to the |scf__ints_tolerance| option.

   |scf__snlinK_use_gpu|: Select whether to execute the sn-LinK algorithm on GPU or not.
 Setting this option to ``true`` will fail unless the Psi4-GauXC interface is compiled with GPU support.